gedaipek/TechHive_Global_Project/README.md

 - **Loyalty Program Performance:** Evaluating the impact of the loyalty program on customer retention and sales.
 - **Regional Comparisons:** Comparing performance across regions in terms of sales and order volume.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [scripts/SQL/Data Cleaning.sql].

 Targed SQL queries regarding various business questions can be found here [scripts/SQL/EDA(Exploratry].